-1-12 WAKE ON LAN TECHNOLOGY
+1-8 WAKE ON LAN TECHNOLOGY

 Wake on LAN technology enables remote wakeup of the computer through a network.
 Wake on LAN technology requires a PCI add-in network interface card (NIC) with remote wakeup capabilities.
-The remote wakeup connector on the NIC must be connected to the onboard Wake on LAN connector.
-The NIC monitors network traffic at the Ethernet interface; upon detecting a Magic Packet, the NIC asserts a wakeup signal that powers up the computer.
-This feature uses the Wake on LAN connector.
+The remote wakeup connector on the NIC must be connected to the onboard Wake on LAN technology connector.
+The NIC monitors network traffic at the MII interface; upon detecting a Magic Packet, the NIC asserts a wakeup signal that powers up the computer.
+To access this feature uses the Wake on LAN technology connector.